How you deal with a car accident from the start can have an impact on your ability to recover maximum compensation for your injuries and other losses.

 Most medical malpractice claims are settled out of court through negotiations.
 It’s only when insurers refuse to provide an appropriate settlement that a case must go to court.

-The medical malpractice attorneys at the Law Offices of Cohen & Jaffe thoroughly prepare cases before we enter into negotiations with the liable parties.
+The medical malpractice attorneys at the Law Office of Cohen & Jaffe, LLP thoroughly prepare cases before we enter into negotiations with the liable parties.
 Each case is different, so we cannot guarantee how your case will progress, but if we cannot negotiate a settlement, we will fully prepare you and your case if we have to go to court.

 Many birth injuries are caused by obstetrical trauma during vaginal delivery conducted with instruments.
 In plain language, this occurs when a baby assumes an unnatural position prior to birth and the doctor (obstetrician) uses forceps, suction or other medical instruments with excessive force during delivery of the infant.
 This can cause trauma such as a broken collarbone, head injury, shoulder injury (brachial plexus injury), bruising or lacerations.